danbanta/bookbot/README.md

 # bookbot
-BookBot is my only public git project!
+BookBot is NOT my first git project!